department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 Increases in the disability rating are dated back to the earliest date when it can be shown that there was an increase in disability.
 This is only if we get the new claim request within 1 year from that date.
 Otherwise, the effective date is the date we get the claim.

-### Disability or Death Due to A Hospital Stay
+### Disability or Death Due to a Hospital Stay

-If we get a claim within 1 year after the date the Veteran suffered an injury, or their existing injury got worse, the effective date is the date the injury occurred or when it began to get worse.
+If we get a claim within 1 year after the date the Veteran suffered an injury, or their existing injury got worse, the effective date is the date the injury happened or when it began to get worse.

 If we get a claim within 1 year of the date of a Veteran’s death, the effective date is the first day of the month in which the Veteran died.

-If we get a claim more than 1 year after a Veteran suffered an injury, their injury got worse, or they died, the effective date is the date VA receives the claim.
+If we get a claim more than 1 year after a Veteran suffered an injury, their injury got worse, or they died, the effective date is the date we get the claim.